 If Tcount<Ttable , thenHo rejected and Hais accepted.
 This means that there is no relationship between the independent variables and the dependent variable.

 If Tcount> Ttable , thenHo accepted and Hais rejected.
 This means that there is influence between the independent variables and the dependent variable.

 Following are the results of the T test (partial test):

+Tabel 6.
+Uji T Test (simultaneous test)